5 Types of Turtles Found in Arizona! (ID Guide)

 “What kinds of turtles can you find in Arizona?”

 I was amazed at the differences between the turtle species in Arizona!

 In fact, there are so many species I have broken them down into a few different categories.

-Today, you will learn about the 5 different kinds of turtles in Arizona.
+Here are the 5 different kinds of turtles in Arizona:

 Freshwater Turtles in Arizona:

 Freshwater Turtles make up the largest group of turtles native to Arizona.
 They are strong swimmers and spend most of their lives in or very near water.